Skip to main content

 Anyone who answers this without knowing your zip code and usage is lying.
 The "advertised rate" is calculated at exactly 1,000 kWh—use 800 or 1,200 and the math changes completely.
 Both companies exploit this.
 Check ComparePower with your actual usage.
 Takes 2 minutes, and you'll see real numbers instead of marketing.

-APGE: 20 years.
+APGE: 21 years.
 Rhythm Energy: 5 years.
-That 15-year gap matters—APGE survived the 2011 freeze, the 2021 disaster, and every summer in between.
+That 16-year gap matters—APGE survived the 2011 freeze, the 2021 disaster, and every summer in between.
 Track records like that don't happen by accident.

-APGE: fixed-rate, variable-rate.
-Rhythm Energy: fixed-rate, variable-rate, indexed, green, solar-buyback.
-Rhythm Energy has more options (5 plan types vs 2).
+APGE: fixed-rate, variable-rate, green.
+Rhythm Energy: fixed-rate, time-of-use, green, solar-buyback.
+Rhythm Energy has more options (4 plan types vs 3).
 More options = more ways to optimize, but also more ways to pick wrong.
 If you just want simple fixed-rate power, ignore the complexity.
 If you have specific needs (EV charging at night, pool pump, work-from-home AC), the right specialty plan can save you $50/month.

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-APGE wins if you want budget pricing from a company with 20 years of texas experience.
-Rhythm Energy wins if you have solar panels--rhythm's buyback rates beat most competitors.
+APGE wins if you want the widest range of contract terms in texas--1 to 36 months, pick your lock-in.
+Rhythm Energy wins if you have solar panels--rhythm's buyback program is competitive and well-designed.
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.